 New Document Exclusion RegEx Feature

-Exclude documents by summary (regex): If you would like to exclude specific documents from being visible, then turn this field On.
+Filter documents by summary (regex): If you would like to filter specific documents from being visible, then turn this field On.

 Regular Expression pattern: In this field, type in the title of the document being as specific as possible.
 Use a pipe | to separate each new document you want to exclude, e.g. Year 9 Autumn Tutor Reports | UCAS.
 In this case, the pipe | means ‘and’ to the computer, meaning you would like to filter the Year 9 Autumn Reports | (and) UCAS.